-Is this related to Google Cloud Messaging (GCM)?
+Is this related to Firebase Cloud Messaging (FCM) or to the deprecated Google Cloud Messaging (GCM)?

-Yes and no. Both are systems to deliver messages, but Google Cloud Messaging is used to deliver messages to and from end-user devices, while Cloud Pub/Sub is used to communicate between servers.
-Google Cloud Messaging is designed to scale to a very large number of delivery end points, but has low throughput (messages per second per channel).
+Yes and no. These systems are each used to deliver messages, but FCM is used to deliver messages to and from end-user devices while Cloud Pub/Sub is used to communicate between servers.
+FCM is designed to scale to a very large number of delivery end points, but has low throughput (messages per second per channel).
 Cloud Pub/Sub does not have limits on throughput and has a more generic API.

 Is this related to PubSubHubbub?

 No. While Googlers were closely involved in originating PubSubHubbub, its strengths in RSS and content syndication generally are not use cases that Cloud Pub/Sub is designed to address.
 Aside from the name, they have very little in common.

 Can I use Cloud Pub/Sub to communicate between different App Engine modules?

 Yes.
 You can use Cloud Pub/Sub to send and receive messages between different modules in a App Engine application, and even between different applications in the same project, without any special ACL configuration.

 Can I use Cloud Pub/Sub with platforms other than App Engine?